source-academy/modules/README.md

 # Modules
-This repository will contain publicly available assessments (missions, quests, paths etc), including their supporting modules and documentation of the XML format of assessments, starting in 2020.
+This repository will contain publicly available modules and their documentation, starting in 2020.

 See wiki for details: https://github.com/source-academy/modules/wiki